 When you worked in L.A. at RCA, there weren't that many engineers in the world...

-The rest of this article is only available with an archive subscription or by purchasing back issue #86.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #86.
 For an upcoming year's free subscription, and our current issue on PDF...